June Allyson: Return to acting

 Allyson returned to acting with an appearance in The Name of the Game.
 In 1970, she briefly starred in Forty Carats on Broadway.

-Throughout the 1970s, she appeared regularly on television shows such as See the Man Run (1971), The Sixth Sense (1972), and Letters from Three Lovers (1973), as well as in the film They Only Kill Their Masters (1972).

-Later appearances include Curse of the Black Widow (1977), Three on a Date (1978), Vega$ (1978), Blackout (1978), House Calls, The Kid with the Broken Halo (1982) Simon & Simon, The Love Boat, Hart to Hart, Murder, She Wrote, Misfits of Science, Crazy Like a Fox, and Airwolf.
+Throughout the 1970s, she appeared regularly on television shows such as See the Man Run (1971), The Sixth Sense (1972), and Letters from Three Lovers (1973), as well as a cameo in the film They Only Kill Their Masters (1972).
+Later television appearances include Curse of the Black Widow (1977), Three on a Date (1978), Vega$ (1978), Blackout (1978), House Calls, The Kid with the Broken Halo (1982) Simon & Simon, The Love Boat, Hart to Hart, Murder, She Wrote, Misfits of Science, Crazy Like a Fox, and Airwolf.
 Her last appearance was in These Old Broads (2001).

-Allyson made a special appearance in 1994 in That's Entertainment III, as one of the film's narrators.
+She made a special appearance in 1994 in That's Entertainment III, as one of the film's narrators.
 She spoke about MGM's golden era and introduced vintage film clips.
 Until 2003, Allyson remained busy touring the country making personal appearances, headlining celebrity cruises, and speaking on behalf of Kimberly-Clark, a long-time commercial interest.

 Allyson became the spokesperson for Depend, a diaper line for adults with incontinence, in 1984.
 The American Urogynecologic Society established the June Allyson Foundation in 1998, made possible by a grant from Kimberly-Clark.
 The foundation raises money for incontinence education and research.
 As the first celebrity to undertake the role of public spokesperson for promoting the use of the Depend undergarment, Allyson did "more than any other public figure to encourage and persuade people with incontinence to lead fuller and more active lives".

 Personal life

 Marriages and children

 On her arrival in Hollywood, studio heads attempted to enhance the pairing of Van Johnson and Allyson by sending out the two contracted players on a series of "official dates", which were highly publicized and led to a public perception that a romance had been kindled.
-Although dating David Rose, Peter Lawford, and John F. Kennedy, Allyson was actually being courted by Dick Powell, who was 13 years her senior and had been previously married to Mildred Maund and Joan Blondell.
+Although dating David Rose, Peter Lawford, and John F. Kennedy, Allyson was actually being courted by Dick Powell.

 On August 19, 1945, Allyson caused MGM studio chief Louis B. Mayer some consternation by marrying Dick Powell.
 After defying him twice by refusing to stop seeing Powell, in a "tactical master stroke", she asked Mayer to give her away at the wedding.
 He was so disarmed that he agreed but put Allyson on suspension anyway.

 The Powells had two children, Pamela Allyson Powell (adopted in 1948 through the Tennessee Children's Home Society in an adoption arranged by Georgia Tann) and Richard Powell, Jr., born December 24, 1950.

 In the mid 1950s, Allyson reportedly had an affair with actor Alan Ladd.